 It gets expensive to keep going through the phases.
 You’re better off to fail early – than to fail late.
 Our clients want to identify the “losers” before they start working on them.
 They want to focus on the “winners” the whole way through the process.
 This is why you need rigorous portfolio planning.

 There is a standard process for good portfolio planning.
-It has to be formalised.
-You need to prioritise.
+It has to be formalized.
+You need to prioritize.
 You need to get rid of the “loser” projects.
 Here are four steps to take:

-- Inventory – Begin by your identifying strategic objectives and getting all the information you need around projects to help you evaluate those projects, to classify it, i.e. a list of information associated with a project which could range from, say, 50 to 80 data points, e.g. financial, plant location, country, franchise, CARs (capital authorisation requests) etc.
+- Inventory – Begin by identifying strategic objectives and getting all the information you need around projects to help you evaluate those projects, to classify it, i.e. a list of information associated with a project which could range from, say, 50 to 80 data points, e.g. financial, plant location, country, franchise, CARs (capital authorization requests), etc.

 - Analyze – you’re starting to logically put the project information into buckets.
 Set it out by timing, budget, business units, etc. This is where we’re finding our clients have struggled.

 - Align/Balance – Next, you can assess the breakdown.
 Say one of your regions “Slovenia” has 10 projects on the go whereas another region like “Ireland” has 55 yet they are the same size plants.
 You need to balance the spread.
 Otherwise, you’ll end up with a bottleneck in your Ireland plant.
 Those first three pieces help you to ensure that you’ve “winners” not “losers” in the pipeline.
 Then you move to step 4.

 - Manage – you’re up and running and you’re managing projects.
 You’re doing your Gantt, assessing risks & issues, the day-to-day work of a PMO.

 Why Good On-Boarding of Projects Makes Life Easier